MariahCasciola/single-player-tick-tac-toe/docs/plan.md

 ## Breaking down logic

-+ Page loading chooses if the player is "X" or "O".

-+ Program will place an letter in a random blank spot.

-+ Program waits for single-player to make a move.
++ Program waits for player to make the first move.

 + Check for win conditions.

-+ There are 8 combinations for three in a row.

-+ Check for lose conditions, such as no three in a row.
++ Check for lose conditions.

-+ All 9 spots have been filled without three in a row.
++ There are 8 way to get three in a row.

++ Check for ways to win, and ways to block the player.

-## CPU Tic Tac Toe Stragies
+## CPU Tic-Tac-Toe Stragies

 + Start in a corner, unless the player takes that corner.

++ Place in another corner after the .

++ Place a in another corner (player will have no choice but to stop you from winning).

++ Check for program winning conditions first.

-+ Check to see if the player wins next turn while on CPUs turn.
++ Check to see if the player wins next turn while on programs turn.

-+ If
++ Block the player from winning.

 ## Completed Tasks

-+ Loading page will choose who is "X" and "O" at random.
++ Player can play as soon as the web page loads.

++ Program should not take their turn if the player wins.

-+ Program should implement programWins function on it's turn, in order for the program to block the player, win the game, or force a cat game.
++ Program blocks the player, wins the game, or forces a cat game.

++ If the center is empty the program will place an "O".

-+ The program will place "X" or "O" at a random empty corner cell.
++ The program will place "O" at a random empty corner cell.

-+ The program will place an "X" or "O" in the center when the corners are occupied.

-+ The program will place "X" or "O" at random empty cell.
++ The program will place "O" at a random empty cell.

-+ Cells are disabled after a win or a cat game.
++ Cells are disabled for a user to click after a win or a cat game.

-+ Change START to RESTART, so the user can play as soon as the webapp loads and triggers a board clear with RESTART.

 + Program will place it's piece in the available corners, or the center, if those cells are occupied, it will place it's piece at random.

-## Pending Tasks
+## Future Developement

++ Design a more appealing UI.

++ Render a little cat when there is a cat game.

 + Write tests.

-+ Program should not take their turn if the player wins.

-+ X must go first instead of player going first every game.
++ CPU must go first sometimes instead of player going first every game.

-+ Create a better grid for the cells.
++ Loading page will choose who is "X" and "O" at random.

++ Whoever is "X" will go first.

 + Create hover effect for player's next move.

-+ Optional, but very desired: Render a little cat when there is a cat game.

-+ Optional, render a coin toss when clicking start.
++ Render a coin toss when clicking start.